l7mp/stunner/docs/examples/cloudretro/README.md

 ### Test

-At this point, you should be able to play SuperMario on CloudRetro installed in Kubernetes.
+At this point, you can play SuperMario on CloudRetro installed in Kubernetes by navigating to `http://${EXTERNAL-IP}:8000` in your web browser.

 ![Supre Maro let's go](mario-super.gif)